Wooranna Park suspensions | Dandenong Star Journal

 By Cam Lucadou-Wells

-With an air of mystery, Wooranna Park’s recently-retired principal Ray Trotter and deputy principal Judith Whittle have been suspended from duty by the Victorian Institute of Training.
+With an air of mystery, Wooranna Park’s recently-retired principal Ray Trotter and deputy principal Janet Whittle have been suspended from duty by the Victorian Institute of Training.

 The pair were suspended on an interim basis for undisclosed reasons.
 This bars them from teaching or principal duties at any school.